tolbek/finding-username-from-email/README.md

 # finding-username-from-email
-simple logic for extracting username from email address
+simple code for extracting username from email address